 Of all the different types of guitar bridges out there the double-locking design is the only one that has the potential to seriously change the way you play guitar.
-For some guitarists this means a wider world, and the chance to explore exciting new ideas.
+For some guitarists, this means a wider world, and the chance to explore exciting new ideas.
 For others, it becomes a crutch they rely on that hampers their playing.

 Do not go into this decision lightly!
-Here’s a look at the advantages and disadvantages of the Floyd Rose Tremolo system.
+Here’s a look at the advantages and disadvantages of the Floyd Rose Tremolo System.

 How the Floyd Rose Tremolo Works

 The first step in deciding whether or not a Floyd Rose is important for your playing is to understand exactly what the thing does, and why it does it so well.
-This requires a step back in time, and a little history lesson.
+This requires a step back in time and a little history lesson.

-Back in days of yore (like, the ‘60s and ‘70s) the only tremolo systems available were fairly unstable except when used for simple vibrato techniques.
+Back in the days of yore (like the ‘60s and ‘70s) the only tremolo systems available were fairly unstable except when used for simple vibrato techniques.
 In fact, that’s exactly the purpose for which classic bridges like the Fender Synchronized Tremolo and the Bigsby Vibrato were designed.
-No level-headed guitar player expected to be able to perform massive dive bombs and still have their instrument come back to pitch.
+No level-headed guitar player is expected to be able to perform massive dive bombs and still have their instrument come back to pitch.

 Then Hendrix blew everyone’s minds, and Van Halen picked up where he left off, so before too long guitarists were bent on finding a way to get a Fender tremolo to stay in tune with aggressive use.
-You could have some success by managing string pull, or by using graphite and other lubricants at points of friction, but for the most part it was a losing battle.
+You could have some success by managing string pull, or by using graphite and other lubricants at points of friction, but for the most part, it was a losing battle.

 Friction is one big reason guitars go out of tune, even those with fixed bridges.
-Bending a note, or in this case manipulating a whammy bar, causes the string to stretch, slacken and move.
-At places where the string contacts parts of the guitar (such as the nut and bridge) it can get hung up and not return to its original spot, thus slightly altering tension on the string.
+Bending a note, or in this case, manipulating a whammy bar, causes the string to stretch, slacken and move.
+At places where the string contacts parts of the guitar (such as the nut and bridge) it can get hung up and not return to its original spot, thus slightly altering the tension on the string.
 Even a difference of a couple of millimeters means the guitar is now slightly out of tune.